GPU programming example: stencil computation

 Don’t forget to git pull for the latest updates if you already have the content from the first day of the workshop!

-If we assume the grid point values to be truly independent for a single time step, stencil application procedure may be straighforwardly written as a loop over the grid points, as shown below in tab “Stencil update”.
+If we assume the grid point values to be truly independent for a single time step, stencil application procedure may be straightforwardly written as a loop over the grid points, as shown below in tab “Stencil update”.
 (General structure of the program and the default parameter values for the problem model are also provided for reference.)
 CPU-thread parallelism can then be enabled by a single OpenMP #pragma:

 // (c) 2023 ENCCS, CSC and the contributors